StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/exclude-an-observable-from-similarity-checks.md

 <!-- md:permission `manageObservable` -->

-This topic provides step-by-step instructions for excluding an [observable](about-observables.md) from similarity checks in cases and alerts in TheHive.

-[Similar alerts and cases](../find-similar-alerts-cases.md) are detected based on shared observables.
-You can choose to ignore similarity for contextual observables, such as the company domain name, or for observables that aren't related to any potential threat.
+Exclude an [observable](about-observables.md) from similarity checks in TheHive to prevent it from being used to identify [similar alerts and cases](../find-similar-alerts-cases.md).
+This is useful for contextual observables, such as the company domain name, or for observables that aren't related to any potential threat.

 {% include-markdown "includes/bulk-updates-observables.md" %}